pgosar/CyberNvim/README.md

 The main way the codebase saves on line count is by minimizing unnecessary abstractions wherever possible.
-One of CyberNvim's goals is to maintain a minimalistic codebase with a style similar to what many create as their own personal configuration rahter than what one would expect in a large software project.
+One of CyberNvim's goals is to maintain a minimalistic codebase with a style similar to what many create as their own personal configuration rather than what one would expect in a large software project.
 This approach is similar to [NvChad](https://github.com/NvChad/NvChad/tree/v2.0), but CyberNvim offers a far more complete base experience for those wanting the IDE experience.